Watch Serhii’s interview and learn more about facial recognition and CompreFace.

 Facial Recognition Software Development with CompreFace

-If you want to develop your facial recognition software, you should consider using CompreFace.
+If you want to develop your custom face recognition software solution, you should consider using CompreFace.
 CompreFace is free and open source, which means you can focus your budget entirely on having our team integrate and customize your product.
 The process looks like this:

 Imagine that you need to develop an employee attendance system.
 The first thing you need is business logic; then you need a facial recognition service (for our purposes, CompreFace), which you’ll have to integrate into your system.
 Since CompreFace is free, you only pay for the development of your system and integration with the solutions.